richardp6889/Having-work-due-at-11-59/ignore/ignore.md

-You ignored your homework your project is due tomorrow how are you going to explain?
+You ignored your homework and your project is due tomorrow how are you going to explain?
 ---
 [Excuse 1](excuse1.md)
 ---